ankurk91/vue-cleave-component/README.md

     - Component will watch for any changes and redraw itself
     - You are suggested to modify config via [Vue.set](https://vuejs.org/v2/api/#Vue-set)
 * Compatible with [Bootstrap](http://getbootstrap.com/), [Bulma](http://bulma.io/) or any other CSS framework
+* Option to disable `raw` mode to get masked value

 ## Installation
 ```bash